monk-io/docs/docs/monk-in-10.md

 -   An account with your favorite **cloud provider**
 -   **10 minutes** of your time

-## Creating a Monk Account

-Chances are that you already have one but in case you don't, [sign up on our website](https://monk.io/join) now.

-Monk currently won't work without an account, but it takes a grand total of 10 seconds to get one.
-We use accounts to match users with their Monk setups and for licensing and analytics purposes.
-We are very privacy-focused and only use telemetry data for product improvement.
-This data never includes your proprietary information.
-You can [learn more about the privacy of Monk accounts](monk-privacy.md).

 ## Getting Monk

 Install Monk for your OS.
 For more detailed instructions see [Getting Monk](get-monk.md).